AnggaR96s/Reforestation/README.md

-## You can't trust a ladder.
-It will always let you down
+## What does an angry pepper do?
+It gets jalapeño face.